 The ideal client for hospital indemnity insurance is someone who’s already in your book of business.
 Specifically, consider enrollees who have $0-premium MA plans.
 Also look at clients who are on fixed budgets and can’t afford high out-of-pocket costs.

 Before making any suggestions to your client, do your research.
 Compare the benefits of your client’s primary health insurance plan and hospital indemnity plans, and see if he or she stands to gain more in protection than they have to lose in monthly premiums.

 Are There Any Rules on Selling Hospital Indemnity Plans?

-Please note that you cannot sell these plans at a Medicare sales appointment UNLESS your client has checked off the hospital indemnity related box on their Scope of Appointment form.
-Fortunately, agents and clients are able to complete same-day Scopes of Appointment .
+Please note that you cannot sell these plans at a Medicare sales appointment UNLESS your client has checked off the hospital indemnity related box on their Scope of Appointment (SOA) form.
+Also keep in mind, CMS has reinstated the 48-rule for SOAs.

 ● ● ●

 So, is hospital indemnity insurance worth selling with Medicare Advantage plans?
 We believe the answer is a resounding YES.
 Like blankets and sweaters, certain MA plans and hospital indemnity plans work better together.
 Having more complete coverage will help keep your clients feeling all warm, fuzzy, and protected even on the coldest days ahead.

 Editor’s Note: This was originally published in October 2017.
 It has been updated to include information more relevant to the 2024 AEP.